winterdharma/DharmaPearls/01_agama/samyukta/13/index.md

 # [The Related Discourses](../index.html)
 ## 13. The Factors of the Noble Path

-This group of sutras has the common theme of describing the eight factors of the noble path, which in English is commonly called the eightfold path.
-These factors are right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
-These eight factors serve as a guide to the Buddhist practice, and the eightfold path is the definition of the fourth noble truth.
+This group of sūtras has the common theme of describing the eight factors of the noble path, also known as the noble eightfold path.
+These factors are right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right samādhi.
+These eight factors serve as an overall guide to Buddhist practice, and this eightfold path is the definition of the fourth noble truth.

-This group consists of 46 full sutras plus 68 abbreviated sutra variants.
-The material covers fascicles 28 and 29 in <em>Taisho</em> No. 99.
+The Factors of the Path group consists of 114 sūtras (46 full sūtras and 68 abbreviated variants).
+The material covers fascicles 28 and 29 in *Taisho* No. 99.
 Below is a list of the English translations currently available.

+For a table of parallels found in other Buddhist sources, see the [Dharma Pearls Wiki](https://dharmapearls.net/dharmabase/index.php/Factors_of_the_Noble_Path_Sa%E1%B9%83yukta).
 See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

+Below is a list of the English translations currently available.

 ---